twilio/twilio-video-processors.js/README.md

 ### Assets

 In order to achieve the best performance, the VideoProcessors use WebAssembly to run TensorFlow Lite for person segmentation.
-You need to serve the tflite model and binaries so the SDK can load them properly.
+You need to serve the tflite model and binaries so they can be loaded properly.
 These files can be downloaded from the `dist/build` folder.
-Check the [API docs](https://twilio.github.io/twilio-video-processors.js/interfaces/virtualbackgroundprocessoroptions.html#assetspath) for details and the [examples](examples) folder for reference.
+Check the [API docs](https://twilio.github.io/twilio-video-processors.js/interfaces/virtualbackgroundprocessoroptions.html#assetspath) for details and the [examples](https://github.com/twilio/twilio-video-processors.js/tree/master/examples) folder for reference.

 ## Usage

+These processors are only supported on chromium-based desktop browsers at this moment and will not work on other browsers.
+For best performance and accuracy, we recommend that, when calling [Video.createLocalVideoTrack](https://sdk.twilio.com/js/video/releases/2.13.1/docs/module-twilio-video.html#.createLocalVideoTrack__anchor), the video capture constraints be set to `24 fps` frame rate with `640x480` capture dimensions.
+Higher resolutions can still be used for increased accuracy, but may degrade performance, resulting in a lower output frame rate on low powered devices.

+Additionally, these processors run TensorFlow Lite using [MediaPipe Selfie Segmentation Landscape Model](https://drive.google.com/file/d/1dCfozqknMa068vVsO2j_1FgZkW_e3VWv/preview) and requires Chrome's [WebAssembly SIMD](https://v8.dev/features/simd) support in order to achieve the best performance.
+WebAssembly SIMD can be turned on by visiting `chrome://flags` on versions 84 through 90.
+This will be enabled by default on Chrome 91+.
+You can also enable this on versions 84-90 for your users without turning on the flag by [registering](https://developer.chrome.com/origintrials/#/trials/active) for a [Chrome Origin Trial](http://googlechrome.github.io/OriginTrials/developer-guide.html#:~:text=You%20can%20opt%20any%20page,a%20token%20for%20your%20origin.&text=NOTE%3A,tokens%20for%20a%20given%20page.) for your website.

 Please check out the following pages for example usage.
-These processors are only supported on the Chrome browser at this moment and will not work on other browsers.
-For best performance and accuracy, we recommend that, when calling [Video.createLocalVideoTrack](https://sdk.twilio.com/js/video/releases/2.13.1/docs/module-twilio-video.html#.createLocalVideoTrack__anchor), the video capture constraints be set to `24 fps` frame rate with `640x480` capture dimensions.
-Higher resolutions can still be used for increased accuracy, but may degrade performance, resulting in a lower output frame rate.
+For more information, please refer to the [API Docs](https://twilio.github.io/twilio-video-processors.js/).

 * [VirtualBackgroundProcessor](https://twilio.github.io/twilio-video-processors.js/classes/virtualbackgroundprocessor.html)
 * [GaussianBlurBackgroundProcessor](https://twilio.github.io/twilio-video-processors.js/classes/gaussianblurbackgroundprocessor.html)

-## Known Issues

-* Video Processor execution will result in a significant increase in CPU usage.
-* Precision on segmentation mask can be poor on certain conditions such as uneven lighting and increased body movements.